mako-framework/docs/04_databases_sql/03_orm.md

 #### Timestamped

 You'll often want to track when a record has been created and when it was updated.
 The ```TimestampedTrait``` will do this for you automatically.

 The trait requires you to add two DATETIME columns to your database table, ```created_at``` and ```updated_at```.
 You can override the column names using the ```$createdAtColumn``` and ```$updatedAtColumn``` properties.

+	<?php

 	use mako\database\midgard\ORM;
 	use mako\database\midgard\traits\TimestampedTrait;